electrikmilk/cherri/compiler/actions.md

 ### `check`

-This field takes an `actionCheck` which is a function that accepts a slice of `actionArguments`.
+This field takes an `paramCheck` which is a function that accepts a slice of `actionArguments`.

-### `call`
+### `make`

-This field takes an `actionCall` which is a function that accepts a slice of `actionArguments` and must return a slice of `plistData`.
+This field takes an `makeParams` which is a function that accepts a slice of `actionArguments` and must return a slice of `plistData`.
 These usually contain the `argumentValue(key,args,argsIndex)` function which handles the argument value based on its definition.